thangacodes/k8s_cicd_project/README.md

 * This repository contains a Python script, an HTML file, a requirements.txt file, and a Dockerfile.
 * This entire project will be implemented on Kubernetes clusters on AWS using Kops.

-# The following uses cli to create a S3 bucket:-
+# The following awscli/kops commands use us to create a S3 bucket and k8s cluster:-

 * The instance on which you are executing kops commands needs to be associated with an admin role.
 * Or we need to configure aws access_key and access_secret_key on the machine using 'aws configure'.
 To do so, we must install the AWScli tool on the machine.